Management Information Systems Degrees

 Jobs you can get with a Bachelor’s Degree in Management Information Systems

-- Information Security Analysts, who install and use software to protect an organization’s data and network systems, have an average salary of $72,510 according to Payscale as of 2020.
+- Information Security Analysts, who install and use software to protect an organization’s data and network systems, have an average salary of $72,510 according to Payscale.

-- Software Developers, who develop, test, and design software, and also direct a team of programmers, have an average salary of $71,716 according to Payscale, as of 2020.
+- Software Developers, who develop, test, and design software, and also direct a team of programmers, have an average salary of $71,716 according to Payscale.

-- System Engineers, who work to find and use customized software to meet a client’s needs and work on changes and operating procedures, have an average salary of $80,392, according to Payscale as of 2020.
+- System Engineers, who work to find and use customized software to meet a client’s needs and work on changes and operating procedures, have an average salary of $80,392, according to Payscale.

 Master’s Degree in Management Information Systems

 Getting your master’s degree in management information systems will allow you to learn how to combine people and technology skills to influence and change organizations.
 You will learn a real-world approach to organization, process, and analysis.
-Management information systems go beyond computer science and work to tie things together.Typical classes when it comes to getting your master’s degree in management information systems might include business problem-solving theory and practice, telecommunications technology, and principles of project management.
-Most master’s programs will take around two years to complete depending on if you attend full or part-time and you should be able to attend online or in-person.
+Management information systems go beyond computer science and work to tie things together.Typical classes for a master’s degree in management information systems might include business problem-solving theory and practice, telecommunications technology, and principles of project management.
+Most master’s programs will take around two years to complete, depending on whether you attend full or part-time, and you should be able to attend online or in person.

 Filters